grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 In order for openstack to function properly you need to tell it about each IP address you want to use.
 In this case we want to assign a VIP to IP address `10.20.40.200`.
 Thus we need to create a fixed IP using the command below and assign it to the public network.

+__Note:__ Since we are using automap in this environment we do not need to create fixed-ip's for the SNAT IP's.
+If you do plan to use a SNAT pool you will need to create fixed IP's for each address in the SNAT Pool and assign them to the private network.

 ```
 neutron port-create --fixed-ip ip_address=10.20.40.200  public
 ```